-Because of competition, we may not be able to acquire commercial loans or similar financings at all or at favorable yields.
+Because of competition, we may not be able to originate or acquire commercial loans or similar financings at all or at favorable yields.

-When we seek to invest in commercial loans or similar financings secured by underlying real estate, we may not be able to acquire such loan investments at favorable spreads over our borrowing costs.
-We compete with many other investment groups including other REITs, public and private investment funds, life insurance companies, commercial and investment banks and, commercial finance companies, including some of the third parties with which we expect to have relationships.
-In most instances the competition has greater financial capacity, are larger organizations and has a greater operating presence in the market.
-As a result, we may not be able to acquire commercial loans or similar financings in the future at all or at favorable spreads over our borrowing costs, which could adversely impact our results of operations and cash flows and would likely result in the need for any growth in our portfolio of income-producing assets to be achieved through the acquisition of income properties.
+When we seek to invest in commercial loans or similar financings secured by underlying real estate, we may not be able to originate or acquire such loan investments at favorable spreads over our borrowing costs.
+We compete with many other investment groups including other REITs, public and private investment funds, life insurance companies, commercial and investment banks and commercial finance companies, including some of the third parties with which we expect to have relationships.
+In most instances, the competition has greater financial capacity, are larger organizations and has a greater operating presence in the market.
+As a result, we may not be able to originate or acquire commercial loans or similar financings in the future at all or at favorable spreads over our borrowing costs, which could adversely impact our results of operations and cash flows.